 In some cases, one route gives you both benefits.
 Since these routes aren’t as intense as package delivery ones, it’s possible to optimize distance and time.

-Why is Planning Routes Important?
+Why are Planning Routes Important?

 The Importance of a Solid Approach